-Our Board met four times in 2020.
-Each of the directors attended at least 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which such directors served on the Board) and (ii) the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committee or committees).
+Our Board met four times in 2021.
+Each of the directors attended at least 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which such directors served on the Board) and (ii) the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committees).
 The Company does not have a formal policy requiring members of the Board to attend our annual meetings.
-Jerome D. Jabbour, our Chief Executive Officer and member of our Board, Herbert Conrad, Natasha Giordano Patrick LePore and James Scibetta attended the 2020 Annual Meeting of Stockholders.
+Jerome D. Jabbour, Herbert Conrad, Natasha Giordano, James Scibetta and Matthew Wikler attended the 2021 Annual Meeting of Stockholders.